AMEST/vscode-ngram-code-suggester/Readme.md

 | **Model file**              | A lightweight model that stores trigram/tag frequencies.                                                                   |

 The idea is to show that even a *single‑sentence* context can yield useful suggestions, without the heavy machinery of large neural models.

+#### Current functional

+* Autocompletion generation based on a pre-trained model
+* Project context awareness (open documents are indexed and included in autocompletion generation)
+* Support for model training and autocompletion generation for: C#, JavaScript, TypeScript, Python

 ---